What Is The Difference Between Sexual And Asexual Reproduction Brainly

 Asexual reproduction, on the other hand, is a process that involves the production of offspring without the involvement of gametes or the fusion of genetic material from two parents.
 Instead, a single parent organism reproduces by either budding, fission, fragmentation, or parthenogenesis.

-What Is The Difference Between Deco Mesh And Poly Mesh
+What Is The Difference Between Shutters And Blinds

 In budding, a new individual forms as an outgrowth or bud from the parent organism.
 Eventually, this bud detaches and develops into a genetically identical offspring.
 Fission involves the parent organism splitting into two or more individuals of similar genetic makeup.
 Fragmentation occurs when a parent organism breaks into fragments, and each fragment develops into a new individual.
 Parthenogenesis refers to the development of offspring from unfertilized eggs.